Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Real Estate Disputes in Tennessee.

-Tennessee mechanics-lien rights divide along a critical line: prime contractors (those with a direct contract with the property owner) have different rights and timelines than remote claimants (subcontractors, suppliers, and others without direct owner contract).
-Prime contractors generally have one year after completion or abandonment to enforce a lien (Tenn.
+Tennessee mechanics-lien rights live under Tenn.
+Code Ann. §§ 66-11-101 et seq., and the timing is unforgiving.
+Prime contractors — those with a direct contract with the owner — generally have one year after completion or abandonment to enforce a lien (Tenn.
 Code Ann. § 66-11-115).
-Remote claimants generally must serve a notice of nonpayment within 90 days after each unpaid month (Tenn.
-Code Ann. § 66-11-145) and bring the enforcement action within 90 days after the notice of lien.
+Remote claimants — subcontractors, suppliers, and anyone without a direct owner contract — generally have to serve a sworn notice of nonpayment within 90 days after each unpaid month (Tenn.
+Code Ann. § 66-11-145), record the lien within the statutory window, and file the enforcement action within 90 days after the notice of lien is recorded.
+Miss a step in your category and the right to recover can be gone permanently, no matter the amount.

 Service area